ibm-cloud-docs/vmware/vmware-vsphere-6-deploy-and-configure-vcenter-server-appliance-vcsa.md

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}

-# Deploying and Configuring a vCenter Server Appliance (vCSA) with VMware vSphere 6  <!-- Deploying and Configuring should each be a separate topic-->
+# Deploying and Configuring a vCenter Server Appliance (vCSA) with VMware vSphere 6

 Use the following steps to deploy a VMware vCenter Server Appliance.
 {:shortdesc}